Developing FPGA-accelerated cloud applications with SDAccel: Practice

 Assessment

-Your final grade for the course will be based on the results of your answers to the graded quizzes.
-You have unlimited attempts at each quiz, but you must wait 5 minutes before you can try again.
-You will have successfully completed the course if you achieve 60% (or more) of the total course score.
-The maximum score possible for each quiz is given at the top of the quiz.
-You can see your score in the quiz on your last attempt or on the 'Grades' page.
+Your final grade for the course will be based on the results of your answers to the assessed quizzes.
+You have an unlimited number of attempts at each quiz, but you must wait 15 minutes before you can try again.
+You will have successfully completed the course if you score 60% (or higher) in each one of the assessed quizzes.
+The maximum score possible for each quiz is given at the beginning of the quiz.
+You can view your score in the quiz on your last attempt or on the 'Grades' page.

-Certificate of accomplishment
+Certificate

-The Certificate of Accomplishment does not confer any academic credit, grade or degree.
+The Badge does not confer any academic credit, grade or degree.

 Information about fees and access to materials